LittleKingsguard/Eternity-Core/Systems/SceneEngine/Goals/GoalChallenges/CrisisGoal.md

 If introducing a Scene Goal as a Crisis, the Difficulty equals half of the amount of Agency invested in the Goal, and the Resistance is equal to the Impact invested.
-It is one Tier greater than the Goal itself, or the same Tier if it is also a Lethal or equivalently risky Hazard, or advances itself at a faster pace than once per Round.
+It is one Tier greater than the Goal itself, or the same Tier if it advances itself at a faster pace than once per Round.

 A Crisis Goal has Endurance 2 by default.